SabiqueK26/Brain-Tumor-Detection-using-Deep-Learning/README.md

 # Brain-Tumor-Detection-using-Deep-Learning

+This project is all about detecting or predecting a tumor in the Brain.
 I have followed a playlist for this project.
 The playlist and the dataset links are given below:

 Deep Learning For Health Care👉🏻 https://www.youtube.com/playlist?list=PLWyN7K28ZraStL8fr0eQmr6VwAiahQStd